PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 `[[sg.Button('Save'), sg.Button('Exit')]]`

-It's quite readable code.
+It's quite a readable code.
 The 2 layouts line up visually quite well.

 But let's not stop there with compressing the code.
 How about removing that += and instead change the layout into a single line with just a `+` between the two sets of row.